rust-windowing/winit/src/changelog/unreleased.md

   To migrate, you can probably just replace all instances of `inner_size` with `surface_size` in your codebase.
 - On macOS and iOS, no longer emit `ScaleFactorChanged` upon window creation.
+- On macOS, no longer emit `Focused` upon window creation.

 ### Removed